researchgate/CodingDojo/README.md

 CodingDojo @ResearchGate
 ========================

-We're organizing a [CodingDojo] at [ResearchGate] for all developers of Berlin who want to improve their coding skills.
+We're organizing a [CodingDojo] at [ResearchGate] for all developers of Berlin who want to improve their coding skills by practicing them together with fellow programmers.

 **Access Limited** - The number of participants is limited so make sure you book your seat by sending a mail to dojo@researchgate.net or adding your info directly to the [participants folder][participants].